Labores del Hogar

 Labores del Hogar is a monthly women's magazine published in Barcelona, Spain.
 Founded in 1926 it is among the oldest publications in the country.

 History and profile

 Labores del Hogar was started in 1926.
+Before it became an independent publication it was a supplement of another magazine entitled Hogar y Moda.
+From the Spanish Civil War in 1936 to 1952 Labores del Hogar temporarily folded.

 In 1990 Edipresse SA acquired 75% of the publisher of the magazine, El Hogar y la Moda S.A.
 In 1993 Edipresse SA became the sole owner of the magazine.
 It is published by RBA Holding Editorial S.A on a monthly basis in Barcelona.
 It offers articles about housework, needlework and the related techniques.

 The magazine has a Portuguese edition and a Romanian edition.